 What are you looking at inside all of these levels and layers?
 What are you focusing on?
 Are you only focusing on the sword and what it hits?
 How about focusing on your feet? is there time spent thoroughly investigating what you are doing?
 When you stop and think about it, you might think that it is exhausting to look at something in so much detail.
 But would you argue that the details don't matter?

 In Japanese swordsmanship, there is the technique of cutting from a jodan (high position).
 This drop cut is sometimes called kiriotoshi.
 The movement seems like pure YŌ.
 Your sword comes down, bang, cleaving your target.
 What is yielding or empty or feminine about that?
 Isn't that kiriotoshi purely a YŌ action?
-There are a few points of IN and YŌ within the sword movement and the cycle of them moving together are also in the sword and body connection.
+There are a few points of IN and YŌ within the sword movement and the cycle of them moving together is also in the sword and body connection.
 Two components of IN and two of YŌ in the physical nature of the sword swing exist.
 There is a set for the mind and body as well.
 When you start breaking things down, you can see the pieces that make up the whole.

 It's important to take the ideas of IN-YŌ and investigate them.
 Play in a useful way with them.
 See exactly how they are interconnected and how they work.